nonnb/nonnb.github.io/SmartGit/Latest/GitConcepts/Merging.md

 Merging branches is an essential and common operation within any Git repository, allowing changes in two or more branches to be combined.

 **Examples of merging include:**
-- When changes made in feature branches are complete and ready to be merged into a main branch, such as `master`.
+- When changes made in feature branches are complete and ready to be merged into a main branch, such as `main`.
 - When fixes have been made to a previous release and need to be merged back into a feature branch currently under development.

 SmartGit supports all Git merge types.
 Please refer to [Merging in SmartGit for further information](/SmartGit/Latest/Merge) for further details.